YongqiDong/YongqiDong.github.io/_pages/research.md

 * **Revealing Travel Patterns of Sharing-bikes in a Spatial-temporal Manner using Non-negative Matrix Factorization Method** ([Published in CICTP 2018](https://doi.org/10.1061/9780784481523.165))<br/>
   - Sharing bikes provide short distance travel services around subway stations with three peaks<br/>
-  - Bike-sharing could be expressed by three basis collective patterns which differs from ride-sharing of two collective patterns<br/>
+  - Bike-sharing could be expressed by three (or five) basis collective patterns which differs from ride-sharing of two collective patterns<br/>
   - NMF method is more appropriate than PCA in extracting spatial-temporal patterns in transportation research

 <div align="center">